gitlabhq/gitlabhq/doc/user/search/advanced_global_search.md

 you time.
 Instead of creating duplicate code and wasting time, you can now search for code within other teams that can help your own project.

-GitLab leverages the search capabilities of Elasticsearch and enables it when searching in:
+GitLab leverages the search capabilities of [Elasticsearch] and enables it when searching in:

 - GitLab application
+- Projects
+- Repositories
+- Commits
 - Issues
 - Merge requests
 - Milestones
 - Notes (comments)
-- Projects
-- Repositories
 - Snippets
 - Wiki

 ## Use cases

-1. If you are looking to enable innersourcing, with Global code search ...
-1. You want to keep GitLab's search fast when dealing with huge amount of data.
+The Advanced Global Search can be useful in various scenarios.

+### Faster searches

+If you are dealing with huge amount of data and want to keep GitLab's search fast, the Advanced Global Search will help you achieve that.

+### Promote innersourcing

+Your company may consist of many different developer teams each of which has their own group where the various projects are hosted.
+Some of your applications may be connected to each other, so your developers need to instantly search throughout the GitLab instance and find the code they search for.

 ## Searching globally